FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/tags.rst

 .. include:: /includes/enabled.rst

+If you use a :doc:`proxy client that does not support banning </features/tagging>`, cache tagging is not possible.
+If you leave ``enabled`` on ``auto``, tagging will be deactivated.

 Enables tag annotations and rules.
-If you want to use tagging, it is recommended that you set this to ``true`` so you are notified of missing dependencies:
+If you want to use tagging, it is recommended that you set this to ``true`` so you are notified of missing dependencies and incompatible proxies:

 .. code-block:: yaml